britram/rains-prototype/draft-trammell-rains-protocol.md

 # IANA Considerations

-TODO: tables of CBOR integer keys to meanings in RAINS messages.
+The present revision of this document

+The authors have registered the CBOR tag 15309736 to identify RAINS messages in the CBOR tag registry at https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml.

+The symbol table in this document in {{cbor-symtab}}, the notification code table in {{cbor-notification}}, and the

 # Security Considerations

-TODO: point at {{signatures-in-assertions}}, {{on-confidentiality-and- integrity-protection}}, and {{authority-signer-interface}}. note that shards for proving non-existence of a name are equivalent to NSEC, and that there is explicitly no resistance against zone enumeration.
+TODO: point at {{signatures-in-assertions}}, {{on-confidentiality-and- integrity-protection}}, and {{authority-signer-interface}}.
+Note that shards for proving non-existence of a name are equivalent to NSEC, and that there is explicitly no resistance against zone enumeration.

 # Acknowledgments

-Daniele Asoni, Laurent Chuat, Ted Hardie, Joe Hildebrand, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, Suzanne Woolf.
+Thanks to Daniele Asoni, Laurent Chuat, Ted Hardie, Joe Hildebrand, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, and Suzanne Woolf for the discussions leading to the design of this protocol.